 Diplomats are in search of their second National Championship, previously earning the title in 1952.
 At that time, all 312 colleges and universities that competed in intercollegiate soccer were considered part of one division.
 There were no playoffs to determine a national champion.
 Therefore, coaches essentially crowned the 9-0 Diplomats after their perfect season.

-For five straight years, F&M has won its opening two games of the tournament, last season blanking Geneva by a 1-0 score and W&L by a 2-0 tally, before reaching the Elite Eight with a 1-0 win over Cortland.
+For four straight years, F&M has won its opening two games of the tournament, last season blanking Geneva by a 1-0 score and W&L by a 2-0 tally, before reaching the Elite Eight with a 1-0 win over Cortland.

 Among the Elites: The Diplomats are one of just five programs in the country to advance to four straight Sweet 16's, joining Trinity (Texas), Kenyon, Amherst and Brandeis.
 The four other programs are once again in this year's field of teams.